 Pervasive WiFi Internet access will be installed across the ship and while the Connections room will be removed a small number of computers will be relocated near Guest Services for passengers who wish to use them for Internet access.

 Every suite and stateroom will benefit from an update with new beds and a new contemporary colour scheme.
-Images of how the cruise line expects these to look can be viewed here.

 A complimentary tapas bar will also be added to one side of the Looking Glass lounge.